Announcements

 Scope

-Although laboratory and clinical cancer research need to be closely linked, observations at the basic level often remain removed from medical applications.
-This journal works to accelerate the translation of experimental results into the clinic, and back again into the laboratory for further investigation.
-The fundamental purpose of this effort is to advance clinically-relevant knowledge of cancer, and improve the outcome of prevention, diagnosis and treatment of malignant disease.
-The journal publishes significant clinical studies from cancer programs around the world, along with important translational laboratory findings, mini-reviews (invited and submitted) and in-depth discussions of evolving and controversial topics in the oncology arena.
-A unique feature of the journal is a section which focuses on rapid peer-review and subsequent publication of short reports of phase 1 and phase 2 clinical cancer trials, with a goal of insuring that high-quality clinical cancer research quickly enters the public domain, regardless of the trial’s ultimate conclusions regarding efficacy or toxicity.
+This journal works to accelerate the translation of experimental results into the clinic and back again into the laboratory for further investigation.
+The fundamental purpose of this effort is to advance clinically relevant knowledge of cancer and improve the outcome of prevention, diagnosis, and treatment of malignant disease.
+The journal publishes significant clinical studies from cancer programs around the world, along with important translational laboratory findings, mini-reviews (invited and submitted), and in-depth discussions of evolving and controversial topics in the oncology arena.
+A unique feature of the journal is a section which focuses on rapid peer review and subsequent publication of short reports of phase 1 and phase 2 clinical cancer trials, with a goal of ensuring that high-quality clinical cancer research quickly enters the public domain, regardless of the trial’s ultimate conclusions regarding efficacy or toxicity.

 Sponsoring Association(s)